openownership/bods-dev-handbook/translations.md

 ```

 All the other steps for extracting strings and pulling down translations are as usual.

+TODO: check the method for prepopulating the new project with existing translations from the previous project (see https://ocds-standard-development-handbook.readthedocs.io/en/latest/standard/translation/technical.html)

 ## Adding new languages on readthedocs